MikeMitterer/dart-material-design-lite/example/mdl_switch/web/README.md

 >**Note:** Disabled versions of all available switch types are provided, and are invoked with the standard HTML boolean attribute `disabled`. `<input type="checkbox" id="switch5" class="mdl-switch__input" disabled />`
 >This attribute may be added or removed programmatically via scripting.

-##More information
-For working examples of the **switch** component, see the MDL [switch demo page](https://github.com/MikeMitterer/dart-material-design-lite/tree/mdl/example/switch).